tldr-pages/tldr/README.md

 ## How do I use it?

-If you just want to browse without installing anything, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).
-However, a popular and convenient way to access these pages on your computer is to install the [Node.js client](https://github.com/tldr-pages/tldr-node-client), which is supported by the tldr-pages project maintainers:
+A popular and convenient way to access these pages on your computer is to install the [Node.js client](https://github.com/tldr-pages/tldr-node-client), which is supported by the tldr-pages project maintainers: